NDIS Urged to Implement Portable Training System for Workers

 “So we’re proposing that less than 1 cent on each dollar of NDIS funding be allocated towards an ongoing training system that should be funded similar to the NDIS as a whole – as a jointly funded initiative of the Commonwealth and state government.

-“And in order to protect the funds flowing to NDIS participants, we think that training money should be delivered through a revenue stream from the other NDIS services.”
+“And in order to protect the funds flowing to NDIS participants, we think that training money should be delivered through a different revenue stream from the other NDIS services.”

 The report concluded that a change in the culture of the disability industry was needed, in order to recognise training as an investment, rather than just a cost.